Timetable for Residency Application Process

 July - August: Complete ERAS application form (see ERAS).
 Contact faculty members for letters of recommendation.
 Most programs require three or more letters of reference from faculty/physicians who know you and your skills very well.
-You should arrange to meet with these individuals to request that they write letters for you a month or more before they will be sending letters.
+You should arrange to meet with these individuals to request a LoR at least one month or more prior to September 15 (when ERAS apps are sent).
 They are doing this as a favor for you so do not expect them to write ten or fifteen letters at the last minute.
 Many times the faculty letters of recommendation are the last things to be sent and can keep you from scheduling an interview.
 Additional letters from faculty at institutions where you did an outside elective can also be included.
-These letters are sent directly to the residency programs, they do not come to the Dean's Office for forwarding.
+These letters are sent directly to the residency programs through ERAS.
+They do not come to the Dean's Office for forwarding.

 Deadline for MSPE (Dean's Letter) request is October 1.
-Requests submitted later may delay your MSPE (Dean's Letter) being released on October 1.
+Requests submitted later could delay your MSPE (Dean's Letter) being released on October 1.

 Transcripts will be obtained by Student Affairs staff for submission via ERAS.

 September/October: Schedule interviews.
 What month is best will depend on the specialty in which you interview, but usually October/November/December are best.
 You should be sure to schedule free time for some time between late October thru mid-January for the interviewing process.
 Do not expect the clinical services to allow you days during a rotation to interview, especially when you are on a one month elective.
 Plan ahead and see Laura Zeiger in Student Affairs if you need to rearrange your schedule to allow for interview time in the fall.

 Late October-Mid January: See Interviews

 October 1 Uniform release date for all MSPEs (Dean's Letters of Recommendation).